latent-to/aio-substrate-interface/README.md

 blockchains.
 Its API is based on the [py-substrate-interface](https://github.com/polkascan/py-substrate-interface) project, but is not fully compatible.

+This is the successor to [async-substrate-interface](https://github.com/RaoFoundation/async-substrate-interface/), which was archived

 Additionally, this project uses [cyscale](https://github.com/latent-to/cyscale) instead of [py-scale-codec](https://github.com/polkascan/py-scale-codec) for faster [SCALE](https://docs.substrate.io/reference/scale-codec/) decoding.
 Since v2.0, because cyscale and